I didn't become a bad manager overnight - Klopp

 Last updated on .From the section Liverpool

-Jurgen Klopp has responded to criticism of Liverpool's recent results, saying he has not become a bad manager overnight.
+Jurgen Klopp has reacted to criticism of Liverpool's recent form, saying he has not become a bad manager overnight.

-Liverpool are ninth in the Premier League, 10 points off the top four.
+Liverpool, who visit Brighton in the FA Cup fourth round on Sunday, are ninth in the Premier League and 10 points off the top four.

-Last season they were two games away from a quadruple, with Klopp now calling for perspective.
+Last season they were two games away from a quadruple.

 "I didn't become a bad manager overnight.
 I was never as good as people probably said and not as bad as some people might think," he said.